-Indicator 14q shows that there was a 1 per cent increase in the Australian average premium rate in the Personal and other services industry in 2016-17 compared to the previous year.
-The Australian Capital Territory recorded the largest decrease in premium rate over the year (down 23 per cent), followed by Tasmania (down 11 per cent).
-The highest premium rate was recorded by the Australian Government (3.61 per cent of payroll) and the lowest by Queensland (0.95 per cent of payroll).
+Indicator 14q shows that there was a 3 per cent increase in the Australian average premium rate in the Personal and other services industry in 2017-18 compared to the previous year.
+The Northern Territory recorded the largest increase in premium rate in the current year (up 14 per cent), followed by the Australian Capital Territory (up by 13 per cent).
+Tasmania recorded the largest decrease (12 per cent) in their premium rate in 2017-18, followed by South Australia (down 3 per cent).
+The highest premium rate was recorded by Comcare (3.92 per cent of payroll) and the lowest by Queensland (0.94 per cent of payroll).

-New Zealand recorded a premium rate of 0.87 per cent of payroll in 2016-17, 18 per cent higher than that in the previous year.
+New Zealand recorded a premium rate of 0.54 per cent of payroll in 2017-18, 8 per cent lower than that in the previous year.